VICEMedia/dynaflow/README.md

 If the river is rejected or cancelled, iterating will stop and no more requests will be made.

-If the `itemsOnly` option is `true`, the river will contain each individual table item, rather than the entire result objects.
+If `params.itemsOnly` is `true`, the river will contain each individual table item, rather than the entire result objects.

 ### .scan(*params*) -> *river*